dmx

 Audiomaster

-The interface; I've seen the term Hypertracker coined recently, was very much inspired by Future Composer, the most popular music-editor on the C64 at the time.
+The interface (I've seen the term Hypertracker coined recently to describe this) was very much inspired by Future Composer, the most popular music-editor on the C64 at the time.
 Scroll coded this editor in a monitor, not assembler.
-An amazing feat of true hackery!
+An amazing feat of true hackery, as a monitor so close to the hardware, it with memory directly.
+The binary is the sourcecode.
+Side-note: Jeff Minter and many other early programmers used monitors to develop their wares.
+Even Rob Hubbard composed much of his music directly in a monitor!

 Drumtex

-During this time I was swapping demos and being envious of the crisp sound of other musicians like JCH, Johannes Bjerregaard, Laxity, Maniacs of Noise...
+During this time I was swapping demos and feeling envious of the crisp sound of other musicians like JCH, Johannes Bjerregaard, Drax, JO, Maniacs of Noise, 20CC...
 The desire to create more advanced sounds than the SID (aka.
 6581, the C64's sound-chip) could produce was almost overwhelming.
 Today, authentic SID- (or chip-)sound is a virtue in itself, but in those days we wanted more — much more.

 Now, the spoiled brat in me had no qualms about complaining that Audiomaster was too hard to use, and that I'd prefer something tracker-based instead, like Soundmaster above.
 I remember I wrote this in a "note-writer", a popular form of communication on the C64 where you'd type a letter, save it to disk, and the recipient could watch the text be typed out just as it went in, mistakes, corrections and all.